Coe says global warming could force move of events

 World Athletics president Lord Coe has said championships could be moved to protect athletes from extreme heat.

-Lord Coe voiced concerns over safety and warned he could envisage the governing body changing event locations as a result of global warming.
+He voiced concerns over safety and warned he envisaged the governing body changing event locations as a result of global warming.

 Temperatures hit 32C at the World Athletics Championships in Oregon this week, and wildfires have struck Europe.